gizemayegul/lab-react-exponents-counter/README.md

 If you have correctly passed the `count` value to all components in the previous step, the count should be visible in all components.

-The `Counter` component's functionality is currently broken because the state variable has been separated from the handler functions:
+The `Counter` component's functionality is currently broken because the state variable has been separated from the handler functions.

 <br>